Chapter 35 : Confessions Are Awkward Business

 The only mercy was that he didn’t appear to realise yet that it had to do with him.

-“Are you okay?” he asked with genuine concern, and she forced a smile.
+“Are you okay?” he asked with genuine concern during a lull in the lesson, and she forced a smile.

 “I’ll live.”
-He continued to look at her, and she made a split second decision.
+He continued to study her, and the worry lines on his forehead deepened.
+Rose made a split second decision.
 “Can you - er - after class-”

 “Sure,” he said quickly.
 “Yeah.
 Absolutely.”

-When the rest of the Gryffindors and Slytherins departed for the Great Hall, he hung back while she took her time about packing up her books.
-The butterflies in her stomach seemed to have turned into hippogriffs, which was extraordinarily uncomfortable, and she was having a hard time breathing.
+When the rest of the fifth years began to trudge up the hill toward the castle, he hung back while she took her time about packing up her books.
+The butterflies in her stomach seemed to have turned into hippogriffs, which really was extraordinarily uncomfortable, and she was having a hard time breathing.
 If it was just admitting that she’d eavesdropped, that would be one thing, but this was probably going to require her to deal with what she’d overheard, and she was more than a little afraid of what a conversation about that might lead to.

-They walked in silence to the doors that led out onto the grounds.
-As soon as they stepped outside and a cool breeze blew across their faces, Rose felt herself relax a little.
-The issue confronting her was no different than it had been five minutes before, but there was something about being outside - especially
+A cool breeze blew across their faces, and she felt herself relax a little.
+The issue confronting her was no different than it had been five minutes before, but there was something about the autumn air that improved her disposition enough to give her the strength to tackle the issue.

 She had liked it much better when she hadn’t felt guilty about eavesdropping on him.